rperezdattari/COACH-gym/README.md

 To use the code, it is necessary to first install the gym toolkit: https://github.com/openai/gym

-Then, the files in the 'gym' folder of this repository should be replaced/added in the installed gym folder on your PC.
+Then, the files in the `gym` folder of this repository should be replaced/added in the installed gym folder on your PC.

 ### Requirements
 * NumPy